Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Does Providing Additional Social Information Help?

 \section{Does Providing Additional Social Information Help?}

 Humans interpret social relationships using demographic cues and relational dimensions~\cite{nguyen-etal-2016-survey}.
-We investigate whether such social information can similarly enhance the social relationship reasoning abilities of LLMs using four models—GPT-4o, Gemini-2.5-flash, Qwen-3-8B, and Llama-3.1-8B-instruct—each representing a different model family while excluding thinking-enabled and Korean-specialized models.\footnote{We find that models often rely on relational dimensions when inferring relationships; see Appendix~\ref{sec:discussion-cues-pattern} for examples.} Specifically, we examine how providing social information influences performance in inferring social relationships, considering two types of information: demographic cues (age, gender) and relational dimensions (intimacy, hierarchy, formality).
+Our initial analysis also suggests that LLMs often rely on relational dimensions when inferring relationships; Appendix~\ref{sec:discussion-cues-pattern} provides examples.
+Motivated by this, we investigate whether such social information can similarly enhance the social relationship reasoning abilities of LLMs using four models—GPT-4o, Gemini-2.5-flash, Qwen-3-8B, and Llama-3.1-8B-instruct—each representing a different model family while excluding thinking-enabled and Korean-specialized models.
+We examine how providing social information influences performance in inferring social relationships, considering two types of information: demographic cues (age, gender) and relational dimensions (intimacy, hierarchy, formality).

-\paragraph{Experimental Setting} We structure six experimental settings with two variables.
+\paragraph{Experimental Setting} We design six experimental settings with two variables.
 First, we vary the type of social information: (i) age/gender only, (ii) relational dimensions only, or (iii) both.
 Second, we vary the source of social information: (a) human-annotated gold data, available in the dataset as metadata (see \S~\ref{sec:method_human_annotation} for illustration), or (b) model-generated predictions, where the model infers each type of social information and incorporates these predictions into the social relationship reasoning.
 The accuracy of these predictions is reported in Table~\ref{tab:sub_dims_accuracy} in the appendix.
-Detailed experimental settings, including the prompt, appear in Appendix~\ref{appendix:prompt_section_6}.
+Detailed experimental settings appear in Appendix~\ref{appendix:prompt_section_6}.

-\paragraph{Results With Ground Truth Labels} Table~\ref{tab:reesults_input_subdims} shows GPT-4o results across six settings on the English dataset.
-Providing human gold information yields no substantial or consistent performance gains, but it reduces the proportion of \textsc{Unlikely} predictions.
-This suggests that while such information may not directly guide identification of \textsc{Highly~Likely} relationships, it helps models avoid \textsc{Unlikely} ones.
-The tendency holds across models, except for Qwen-3-8B.